-CJCC does not require attachments for the 2014 SASP Application other than the budget.
-The required attachments listed below will be included in each subgrantee's award packet and must be completed in full in order to activate the grant.
+The required attachments listed below must be correctly completed and submitted with the grant application.
 Please carefully read and follow the instructions on all forms.

-- Designation of Grant Officials

-- Standard Assurances

-- Certifications Regarding Lobbying, Debarment, Suspension and other Responsibility Matters

-- Disclosure of Lobbying Activities

-- Audit Requirements

-- Civil Rights Contact

-- Special Conditions

-- If applicable:

-- Non-profit applicants must submit a copy of their 501(c)(3) certificate

-- Non-profit applicants must submit an organizational chart for the entire program and job descriptions for all employees included in the proposed budget

-- Fully executed Memoranda of Understanding and support letters as they demonstrate collaboration and support among stakeholders

-- If grant funds are requested to pay for an IT network or computer system, proof that the system or network blocks pornography

-- Copies of contracts, personnel action forms, leases and other documentation to support line-item costs claimed on the grant
+- Standard Assurances - Certifications Regarding Lobbying, Debarment, Suspension and other Responsibility Matters - Disclosure of Lobbying Activities - Audit Requirements - Civil Rights Contact - Applicants must submit a copy of their 501(c)(3) certificate - Applicants must submit an organizational chart for the entire program and job descriptions for all employees included in the proposed budget - If applicable: - Fully executed Memoranda of Understanding and support letters as they demonstrate collaboration and support among stakeholders - o If grant funds are requested to pay for an IT network or computer system, proof that the system or network blocks pornography - Copies of contracts, personnel action forms, leases and other documentation to support lineitem costs claimed on the grant